While doing historical research for my recent post about The Siege of Vicksburg, I came across something else I thought was interesting.

 They are in the process of remodeling and there were guys up on the roof when I went by to take these pictures, but at least you can see the pierced columns.

-It was hard to miss this house, with its unusual color scheme ...
+It was easy to spot this house, with its unusual color scheme ...

-I love the way the porch railing on this house repeats the design in the columns ...
+I like the way the porch railing on this house repeats the design in the columns ...

 This is one of the oldest houses I could find with pierced columns.
 It was built in 1830 by John Lane, who was a member of Vicksburg's founding family.